-The mission of the Center for Renal Diseases is to diagnose and prevent kidney disease, anticipate complications, and treat renal problems before they become life threatening.
-The center is staffed with experienced nephrologists and other healthcare professionals who develop and implement customized treatment for polycystic kidney disease (PKD), kidney stones, glomerulonephritis (GN), and the Anemia Clinic.
+The mission of the Center for Renal Diseases is to diagnose and prevent kidney disease, anticipate complications and treat renal problems before they become life threatening.
+The center is staffed with experienced nephrologists and other healthcare professionals who develop and implement customized treatment for polycystic kidney disease (PKD), kidney stones, glomerulonephritis (GN) and anemia.

 What We Treat

 - Anca Associated Vasculitis

 - Focal Segmental Glomerulosclerosis